Louis Cane: Work

 He participated in the second and third exhibition of the Supports/Surfaces group at the Théâtre de la Cité Internationale in Paris.

-In 1971, Cane had his first solo exhibition in Paris at Daniel Templon Gallery.
-Then at the Yvon Lambert Gallery in 1972.

-From 1972 to 1972, he produced a series called Sol/Mur as apart of the Supports/Surfaces movement.
+In 1971, Cane had his first solo exhibition in Paris at the Daniel Templon Gallery, followed by the Yvon Lambert Gallery in 1972.
+From 1972 to 1972, he produced a series called Sol/Mur as part of the Supports/Surfaces movement.

-Until 1975, Cane continued his abstract series.
-These canvases were un-stretched, spread on the floor, spray painted and folded in half, then cut and staples directly on the wall.
+Cane continued his abstract series until 1975.
+These canvases were unstretched, spread on the floor, spray painted and folded in half, then cut and staples directly on the wall.

-In 1978, Cane went from abstract painting to figuration.
+In 1978, Cane returned from abstract painting to figuration.
 He reflected on the history of pictorial forms.
 He also started integrating sculpture into his practice.
 The statues were almost exclusively female occasionally appearing in form of burlesque or baroque expressionism.

 Cane was also a furniture designer, which is an important part of his artistic creation.